-Soumit Das: 2 hours

-Charan Shetty: 2 hours

-Joshi Dnyanesh Madhav: 2 hours

-Balmukund Agarwal: 2 hours
+Initial Draft

-3. Plan for next week (member wise): we have to confirm our geographical plan for the survey and send the details of our survey plan to madam.
+3. Plan for next week (member wise): We need to relook on the survey draft and come up with some more specific questions .we have to confirm our geographical plan for the survey and send the details of our survey plan to madam.

 4. Total time spent till now (in hours): 20 hours.